Diálogo, an Interdisciplinary Studies Journal

 Endnotes & Text References: Follow the latest edition of MLA or APA style.
 Endnotes should be at end of article, numbered consecutively throughout the text by superscript numerals.
 Insert brief parenthetical acknowledgements in the manuscript wherever you incorporate another’s words, facts or ideas.
 A list of works cited, alphabetized according to authors’ last names, should be appended at the end of the article.

 Illustrations: All images, charts, graphs and tables should be separate from the main article.
-Indicate approximate placement of each by using a clear break in the body of the article, inserting corresponding numbers as indicated on images, which must be in JPEG or TIFF format in 300dpi.
+Indicate approximate placement of each by using a clear break in the body of the article, inserting corresponding numbers as indicated on images, which must be in JPEG or TIFF format with 300 dpi.
+Provide captions and alt text for all images.
 Inclusion of visuals is not guaranteed.

 Obtaining Permission to Reprint: Include a letter of permission for all borrowed illustrations, tables, figures, or other material.
 It is the author’s responsibility to obtain reprint permissions.
 Original images (photography, slides, and artwork) will be kept for up to three months from date of publication, then returned to the contributor.